rb2750/Healphie/README.md

 <img src="Images/Bar Graph.png" alt="Bar Chart" width="300"/>

-There is also a pie chart which allows you to see what you're feeling a majority of the time.
+There is also a pie chart which allows you to see how you're feeling a majority of the time.

 <img src="Images/Pie Graph.png" alt="Bar Chart" width="300"/>